 - Sun Exposure: Full sun

-- Soil Type: Loose, fertile, well-drained soil with a pH between 6.0 and 6.8
+- Soil Type: Loose, fertile, well-draining soil with a pH between 6.0 and 6.8

-- When it's in Trouble: Growth is stunted and plants may die if the soil is too cool or too moist
+- Signs of a Problem: Growth is stunted and plants may die if the soil is too cool or too moist

-- When it's Thriving: The plant produces woody stems, vibrant green leaves and hairy green seed pods
+- Signs of a Healthy Plant: The plant produces woody stems, vibrant green leaves and hairy green seed pods

 Starting Soybeans From Seed

-The soil needs to be loose and well-draining, but it also needs to be rich in nutrients, so you should prepare it by mixing in organic matter such as rotted compost and manure.
+The soil needs to be loose and well-draining, but it also needs to be rich in nutrients, so you should prepare it by mixing in organic matter such as compost and aged manure.
 The seeds will germinate only if they are dry, so don't soak them before planting.
-When planting soybeans in soil for the first time, inoculate it (or the seeds) with the beneficial bacteria needed for nitrogen fixing.
+When sowing soybean seeds for the first time, inoculate the soil with the beneficial bacteria needed for nitrogen fixing.

 In What Zone Do Soybeans Grow Best?